JumpStart Adventures 6th Grade: Mission Earthquest: Mine Games

 A.R.T. is planting mines in the ocean.
 The user must deactivate the bomb by finding the correct answer to a problem at the top of the screen.
 The question may either be an English language or Geography question.
-Naturally, there are two shark bots to avoid, and supplies for energy to gain your pod life back.
+Naturally, there are two shark bots to avoid, and supplies for energy to gain pod life back.
 The three places in the world where this game may be played are the Great Barrier Reef, the Bering Sea, and the Caribbean Sea.

 Viral Vanguard

 A.R.T. is killing endangered species with Viro-Bots.
 The pod has been shrunken to the size of a cell.
 The user uses the arrow keys to drive the cell pod through the animal while avoiding Viro-Bots.
 There will be a science question at the top of the screen and the user must select the correct answer to continue traveling through the animal.
-At the end they move the pod over the Viro-Bots (they make them disappear this time, instead of damaging the pod), leave the animal and you'll have to return to EarthQuest.
+At the end they move the pod over the Viro-Bots (they make them disappear this time, instead of damaging the pod), leave the animal and the players have to return to EarthQuest.
 The animal traveled through varies depending on the place in the world the game is played.
 In India it is a tiger, in Australia it is a wombat, and in California it is a condor.

 Insect Overthrow

 A.R.T. is placing locks around trees to stop them from growing.
 The user must move the pod around on the tree rings.
 A math problem appears at the top and the user must find the answer and drag it to the center.
 Naturally, there are any nasty bugs and sap to avoid.
-Also, there are supplies of coal for more energy to restore your pod.
+Also, there are supplies of coal for more energy to restore a pod.
 This game is played in Germany, Japan, and Appalachia.